thejoshwolfe/poaf/README.md

 If an implementation wishes to encode structured metadata in the archive, see the Ignored section below.

 If duplicates appear of this tag, the encoded comments are considered multiple sequential comments for the same item.
-A renderer might present them separated by two newlines perhaps.
+A renderer might present them joined by two newlines perhaps.

 #### `Padding` (255)

-Every byte of `data` is 0.
+Every byte of `data` must be 0.

 A creator should include this field in order to waste space, for whatever reason.
+Note that certain amounts of space are tricky to waste;
+the minimum amount of space to waste is 2 bytes, not 1, and in order to waste 130 or 131 bytes, it requires two occurrences of this entry.

 A reader should either require the data be all 0 or simply ignore the field.

-#### Invalid
+#### Reserved

-A creator must not include an invalid tag value.
+A creator must not include any reserved tag value.
-If a reader encounters an invalid tag value, it must reject the archive as unreadable.
+If a reader encounters a reserved tag value, it must reject the item as unreadable.

-An invalid tag value likely means that a future version of this archive format has introduced a tag that changes the interpretation of the structure of the archive.
-It is not possible to read the archive without understanding how to handle the new tag value.
+A reserved tag value means that a future version of this archive format has introduced a tag that changes the interpretation of the structure of the archive, and is not possible to read the archive without understanding how to handle the new tag value.

 #### Ignored